Pelvi Health App Logo Pelvi Health Download Now

 Pair breath + pelvic floor with:

-• Sit-to-stand: inhale as you sit; exhale and lift as you stand.
+• Sit-to-stand: Exhale + lift as you stand.

-• Bridge: inhale down; exhale up with a gentle hold.
+• Bridge: Inhale down, exhale up with gentle hold.

-• Lunge/step-up: exhale and lift on the exertion.
+• Lunges/step-ups/carries: Exhale + lift on the effort.

-• Impact return: start with small hops on exhale; land soft and release fully.
+• Impact return: Small hops on exhale; soft landing and release.

 Pregnancy

 Goals: support + suppleness.
-Train both lift and let-go.
-Avoid breath-holding and high-strain bearing down.
-Late pregnancy perineal massage may be appropriate for some.
+Train lift and let-go; avoid breath-holding and high-strain bearing down.
+Consider late-pregnancy perineal massage.

 Postpartum